 Diabetes-related eye conditions often do not present symptoms until significant damage has been caused to a patient’s eyes.
-Experts recommend that people with Type 1 diabetes should have their first eye exam within five years of being diagnosed and those with Type 2 diabetes are encouraged to have an exam right away.
+If you have Type 1 diabetes, our experts recommend having an eye exam within five years of being diagnosed.
+If you have Type 2 diabetes, we recommend having an exam immediately.
 Type 2 diabetics may have had diabetes for a while without knowing it, and their eyesight could already be affected.
-This is why these individuals should schedule an appointment immediately.
+Early detection is critical when it comes to diabetic eye diseases.

 High blood pressure in diabetic patients can lead to blockages and damage to the small blood vessels in the retinas.
 Diabetic eye disease can cause swelling and detachment of the retina, resulting in partial vision loss and blindness.
-Eye damage caused by diabetes is often irreversible, but maintaining healthy blood pressure, blood sugar levels, and cholesterol can help patients avoid eye problems.
 To keep your eyesight from getting worse, keep your blood sugar levels under control, eat healthily, and get regular exercise.
-The diabetic eye specialists at [siteName} assist patients with diabetes in preventing vision loss and managing diabetic eye conditions through regular eye exams.

-Eye exams for diabetic patients can range from $50.00 to $200.00, with several factors determining the amount that a patient will be charged.
-The cost of the exam can vary between a first-time and established patient, and an eye exam that results in the diagnosis of diabetic eye disease may include additional charges.
-Vision insurance often covers all or part of the cost of a diabetic eye exam but you should contact your insurance provider for more information.
+Diabetic patients may be charged anywhere from $50.00 to $200.00 for an eye exam, depending on several factors.
+The cost of the exam can vary between a first-time and an established patient.
+An eye exam that results in the diagnosis of diabetic eye disease may include additional charges.
+Contact your insurance provider to see if vision insurance covers all or part of the cost of a diabetic eye exam.

 Medicare Part B (Medical Insurance) covers eye exams for diabetic retinopathy once each year and a patient pays 20% of the Medicare-approved amount for the eye care service and the applicable copayment.
 Depending on eligibility, Medicaid vision care covers eye exams and glaucoma testing.
 These preventative eye care services are fully covered or offered at low costs for recipients.
 TRICARE covers routine eye exams and only members of TRICARE Prime are covered for diabetic eye exams once a year.